About

 What community events does the practice support?

-Do you work with Fauquier County schools?
+Does the practice work with Fauquier County schools?

 Why be transparent that the community work is still being built?